LightJason/lightjason.github.io/content/tutorials/actions.md

 ### Object-Actions - Internal Actions

 Object actions are methods inside the agent class or super classes of the agent class.
 LightJason can read all class methods (not static or abstract methods) and create the actions on-fly.
 With black- and white-listing you can define a very detailed action generation.
 The visibility of a method can be public, private or protected.
-For the usage there exists three annotation:
+For the usage there exist three types of annotations:

 * method annotation ```@IAgentActionName``` for defining action name
 * class annotation ```@IAgentAction```, which can get two arguments: